Conan the Destroyer: Sequel

 The third film in the Conan trilogy had been planned for a 1987 release with the title Conan the Conqueror.
 The director was to have been either Guy Hamilton or John Guillermin.
 Arnold Schwarzenegger was committed to the film Predator, and De Laurentiis's contract with the star had expired after his obligation to Red Sonja (his role of Kalidor in the film was originally intended to be Conan) and Raw Deal, and he was not keen to negotiate a new one.
 The third Conan film fell into development hell, the script eventually being turned into Kull the Conqueror.

 In October 2012, Universal Pictures announced plans for Schwarzenegger to return to the role of Conan for the film The Legend of Conan.
 The planned story was a direct sequel to the original film, "bypassing" Conan the Destroyer and the 2011 film starring Jason Momoa.
 In the years following the announcement, Will Beall, Andrea Berloff, and producer Chris Morgan worked on the script, and Schwarzenegger expressed enthusiasm for the project, affirming plans to star in the film.
 However, in April 2017, Morgan stated that Universal had dropped the project, but that there remains a possibility of a television series.

+In March 2026, it was announced that Christopher McQuarrie would be writing and directing a new King Conan film for 20th Century Studios with Schwarzenegger returning.